tytydraco/yessleep/out/Murderer.md

 Recently my family was murdered i was away with a friend When it happened.

- it was a gloomy night and i spent a long time walking i thought "why the hell did i refuse to be driven home" as i walked up the steps to my house and i went to turn the door handle, but it just pushed open.
+it was a gloomy night and i spent a long time walking i thought "why the hell did i refuse to be driven home? i am such an idiot" as i walked up the steps to my house and i went to turn the door handle, but the door just pushed open.

-i stepped inside and I went and felt for the light switch, it felt wet with something i thought it was weird but shrugged it off and then found the switch and really wished i didn't.
+i stepped inside and I went and felt for the light switch, it felt wet with something i thought it was weird but shrugged it off and then i finally found the switch and really wished i didn't.

 I went and flicked the switch to turn on the light and went pale.
-There was so much blood up the walls, the floor, the couch, desk, carpet tv everywhere i was in shock i felt sick my world just came down in one moment, the tears wouldn't stop flowing i knew i had to call the police and who ever did this could still be in here i thought my mind started racing thoughts flew through my head i couldn't stop shaking or crying and as i called the police i don't even know how the operator knew what i was saying.
+There was just so much blood  it looked like someone threw a bucket of red paint and left it was up the walls, the floor, the couch, desk, carpet tv everywhere i was in shock at the horrifying scene  i felt sick to my stomach  my world just came down in one moment, the tears wouldn't stop flowing i knew i had to call the police and who ever did this could still be in here i thought my mind started racing thoughts flew through my head i couldn't stop shaking or crying and as i called the police i don't even know how the operator knew what i was saying.

 they said they were on the way they said 10 minutes but it felt like years i was sitting in the cold waiting for them to arrive but i couldn't feel the cold, tears streaming down my face, soon i heard the sirens and the police pulled in, then they told me to go to a friends house while they searched so i did.